bruninhoms/calendar/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md). git stau

+## About the Jobsity project requirement

+BONUS -> ● Properly handle overflow when multiple reminders appear on the same date.

+● Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
+Also, include a city.
+● Display reminders on the calendar view in the correct time order.
+● Allow the user to select color when creating a reminder and display it appropriately.
+● Ability to edit reminders – including changing text, city, day, time and color.
+● Add a weather service call from a free API such as Open Weather Map, and get the weather forecast (ex.
+Rain) for the date of the calendar reminder based on the city.
+● Unit test the functionality: Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
+Also, include a city.